mksgalvao/gs-challenge/frontend/README.md

 ## NEXT STEPS

 - validate input data
-- take a look on broked tests
 - make unitary tests for all components
-- put the api url in .env file
 - improve responsivity
 - deploy frontend